joelbreton2/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-uplink-configuration.md

         # `uplink_type` must be "p2p" if `vtep` or `underlay_router` is true for the `node_type_key` definition.
         uplink_type: <str; "p2p" | "port-channel" | "p2p-vrfs" | "lan">

+        # Comma separated list of prefixes (IPv4 address/Mask) or ranges (IPv4_address-IPv4_address).
-        # IPv4 subnet to use to connect to uplink switches.
+        # IPv4 subnets used to connect to uplink switches will be deviced from this pool based on the node id,
+        # uplink interface index, 'max_uplink_switches' and 'max_parallel_uplinks'.
         uplink_ipv4_pool: <str>

         # Local uplink interfaces.